poseidon-framework/poseidon-framework.github.io/trident.md

 # Packages
 *package1*, *package2*

-# Groups and indivuals from other packages beyond package1 and package2
+# Groups and individuals from other packages beyond package1 and package2
 group1, <individual1>, group2, <individual2>, <individual3>

 # group2 has two outlier individuals that should be ignored